-Xavier Costa is Professor of Architecture at Northeastern University, where he served as founding dean of the College of Arts, Media and Design between 2010 and 2014.
-This academic year, Dr. Costa is a visiting researcher at Harvard Graduate School of Design and at ETH Zürich.
+Xavier Costa is Professor at Northeastern University, where he has served as founding dean of the College of Arts, Media and Design between 2010 and 2014.
+This academic year, Dr. Costa is a visiting researcher at the Harvard Graduate School of Design and at ETH Zürich.

-He served as dean of Elisava Design School at Universitat Pompeu Fabra in Barcelona between 2002 and 2010.
-In this role, he oversaw the creation of a graduate school with 24 programs, including a doctoral program in design.
-In partnership with the Winchester School of Art at the University of Southampton in the United Kingdom and the University of Dalian in China, Xavier Costa created a system of international master’s degree programs.
-At the same time he served as director of the Metropolis Graduate Program in Architecture and Urban Studies at the Universitat Politècnica de Catalunya, a program focusing on an interdisciplinary approach to architecture and the contemporary city.
+He was dean of Pompeu Fabra University’s school of design and engineering in Barcelona between 2002 and 2010.
+In this role, he oversaw the creation of a new graduate school, including a doctoral program.
+In partnership with the Winchester School of Art at the University of Southampton in the United Kingdom and the University of Dalian in China, Xavier Costa created a system of international graduate programs.
+At the same time, he served as director of the Metropolis Graduate Program at the Technical University of Catalonia, a program focusing on an interdisciplinary approach to the contemporary city.

-Professor Costa has held academic and research positions at Harvard University, ETH Zurich, Cornell University, Columbia University, and the Architectural Association in London; he served as curator for La Biennale in Venice, the Museum of Modern Art in New York, and the Museu d’Art Contemporani de Barcelona; and given scholarly lectures in Zurich, Budapest, Cyprus, and Helsinki.
-He holds a PhD and MS degrees in architecture and historic preservation from the University of Pennsylvania.
-He also holds a professional degree from the Universitat Politècnica de Catalunya and a BA in art history from the Universitat de Barcelona.
+Dr. Costa has held academic and research positions at Harvard University, Cornell University, Columbia University, and the University of Pennsylvania; he served as curator for La Biennale in Venice, the Museum of Modern Art in New York, and the Museu d’Art Contemporani de Barcelona.
+He holds a PhD and MS degrees in the history and theory of art and architecture, and historic preservation from the University of Pennsylvania.
+He also holds a professional degree from the Technical University of Catalonia and a BA in art history from the University de Barcelona.

-His research has been published in many journals, including AA Files, Daidalos, Lotus, Arquitectura Viva, Werk, Bauen + Wohnen, and Quaderns.
-Some of his main publications include Coup de Dés.
-A Symposium on Mediterranean Cities (Mies van der Rohe Foundation, 2011), Ai Weiwei at the Pavilion (ACTAR, 2010), Wiel Arets: Works, Projects, Writings (Princeton Architectural press, 2002), Josep Lluis Sert: Architect in New York (MACBA, 1997), Situationists.
-Art, Politics, Urbanism (MACBA, 1996).
+His research has been published in many journals, including AA Files, Daidalos, Lotus International, Werk, Bauen + Wohnen, and Quaderns.
+Some of his main publications include Ai Weiwei: Find Something You Can Use (Mies van der Rohe Foundation, 2010), Wiel Arets: Works, Projects, Writings (Princeton Architectural Press, 2002), Josep Lluís Sert in New York (Museum of Contemporary Art of Barcelona, 1997), Situationists: Art, Politics, Urbanism (with Libero Andreotti, Museum of Contemporary Art of Barcelona, 1996).